-Table 337: Objects Structure
+Table 373: Objects Structure

-7.18 Object Defaults
+7.22 Object Defaults

 The Object Defaults is a structure that details the values that the server will use if the client omits them on factory methods for objects.
-The structure list the Attributes and their values by Object Type enumeration.
+The structure list the Attributes and their values by Object Type enumeration, as well as the Object Group(s) for which such defaults pertain (if not pertinent to ALL Object Group values).

 Object Encoding REQUIRED

 Object Defaults Structure

-Object Type Enumeration Yes
+Object Type ObjectTypes Enumeration Structure Yes

 Attributes Structure Yes

+Object Groups Structure No

-Table 338: Object Defaults Structure
+Table 374: Object Defaults Structure